bunny98/College-OLX-Flutter/README.md

 ```
 We get value of _selectedIndex from BottomNavigationBar.<br>
 So if _selectedIndex is the same as index, then offstage will be false and its child will be painted.<br>
-And if _selectedIndex is not same as index, then offstage will be true and its child will not be painted.<br>
+And if _selectedIndex is not same as index, then offstage will be true and its child will not be painted.<br><br>
 Finally, we return a *WillPopScope* Widget from the OverviewScreen Widget's build method.
 The *onWillPopScope* property of *WillPopScope* handles the back press events in the way we want them.

 ```dart